Stay Connected & Up-to-Date on our Email Lists:

-The Bulletin: Early each Sunday morning before mass, we send an easily-readable digital version of the bulletin via email.
+The Bulletin: Each Saturday night we send an easily-readable digital version of the bulletin via email.
 Add yourself to the list and stay up-to-date as we establish our community.

 Other Groups: Emails on an as-needed basis for those interested Adult Cathechesis, Women's Group, Men's Group, Young Adult group, etc. (Ususally about 2 per month.)

 For a limited time, parishioner Maureen Flood is generously offering to donate half the cost of every haircut for a Chapel parishioner to the Nun Run.
 Please contact Maureen Flood (239) 398-4906 for more details and to book your haircut today.

 Tuesday, February 7th, Women's Group from 6:30pm to 8:30pm.

 Wednesday, February 8th, Spanish Catechesis from 6 to 7pm in the confessional room at St. Agnes.

 Saturday, February 11th, consecration of the Priestly Fraternity of St. Peter to the Immaculate Heart of Mary after 6:45am Mass.

 The season of Septuagesima is a preparation for the season of Lent.
 The season begins with First Vespers (around 6pm) Saturday, February 4th.
 The season comprises the Sundays and the weeks they begin of Septuagesima, Sexagesima, and Quinquagesima, as a period of preparation for Lent.
 The names of these Sundays roughly indicate the time before Easter.

 The liturgical color is the violet of penance.
 Although the liturgical color is one of penance, the Lenten rules of fasting do not bind.
 The Gloria is omitted on Sundays and ferial days.
 The Alleluia verse is suppressed, also the word Alleluia verse is replaced by the Tract on Sundays and feast days.